 You don’t have to sacrifice hours and hours every day cleaning your kitchen.
-Instead, define a routine that helps you to maintain a general tidiness and do some deep cleaning when time arrives.
+Instead, define a routine that helps you to maintain a general tidiness and do some deep cleaning when the time arrives.

 Cleaning the dishes is the main task in your kitchen.
 We all have to do them frequently because a kitchen that piles up mountains of dishes will never look (and smell) good.
-There are two options for doing the dishes: use a dishwasher or cleaning the dishes yourself.
+There are two options for doing the dishes: using a dishwasher or cleaning the dishes yourself.

 We’ll focus on the DIY option.
-Actually, it doesn’t have to be only you: ask for some help in order to form a wash, rinse, dry and put away assembly line.
+Actually, it doesn’t have to be only you: ask for some help in order to form a wash, rinse, dry, and put away assembly line.

 Empty the dirty water and scrape the plate of food off into the disposal.
 Then, add the plate to the dishwasher.

 If you have a double sink with a garbage disposal on one side, use the disposal-free side.
-In this way, you’ll be able to to scrape leftovers down the drain quickly while you work.
+In this way, you’ll be able to scrape leftovers down the drain quickly while you work.

 Remember to take the trash outside and reline the trash container so that it is ready for the next day’s trash.